Skip to main content

 • Click on the “Layers” button

-• Click “Summer Meal Sites 2023_view” to see last year’s site locations.
+• Click “Summer Meal Sites 2024” to see last year’s site locations.

-• Click “FY2024 CACFP SFSP Eligibility” to see which areas qualify for open summer meal sites.
-Areas highlighted pink are eligible based on Census data.
+• Click “FY2025 FNS CACFP and SFSP Eligibility” to see which areas qualify for open summer meal sites.
+Areas highlighted green are eligible based on Census data.
 More locations may be eligible based on school data; contact us to learn more.

 • Click any other locations of interest in the layers list